rook/rook/Documentation/CRDs/Cluster/external-cluster/external-cluster.md

 * `--upgrade`: (optional) Upgrades the cephCSIKeyrings(For example: client.csi-cephfs-provisioner) and client.healthchecker ceph users with new permissions needed for the new cluster version and older permission will still be applied.
 * `--restricted-auth-permission`: (optional) Restrict cephCSIKeyrings auth permissions to specific pools, and cluster.
 Mandatory flags that need to be set are `--rbd-data-pool-name`, and `--k8s-cluster-name`. `--cephfs-filesystem-name` flag can also be passed in case of CephFS user restriction, so it can restrict users to particular CephFS filesystem.
 * `--v2-port-enable`: (optional) Enables the v2 mon port (3300) for mons.
-*  `--topology-pools`: (optional) comma-separated list of topology-constrained rbd pools
+*  `--topology-pools`: (optional) Comma-separated list of topology-constrained rbd pools
-*  `--topology-failure-domain-label`: (optional) k8s cluster failure domain label (example: zone,rack,host,etc) for the topology-pools that are matching the ceph domain
+*  `--topology-failure-domain-label`: (optional) K8s cluster failure domain label (example: zone, rack, or host) for the topology-pools that match the ceph domain
-*  `--topology-failure-domain-values`: (optional) comma-separated list of the k8s cluster failure domain values corresponding to each of the pools in the topology-pools list
+*  `--topology-failure-domain-values`: (optional) Comma-separated list of the k8s cluster failure domain values corresponding to each of the pools in the `topology-pools` list

 ### Multi-tenancy